Tanya's Support Group

 Tanya's Feline CKD Support Group is a group I have set

-up for people with a CKD cat to offer support and hope to each other
+up for people with a CKD cat where they can offer support and hope to each

-during the bad times and to celebrate the good times together.
+other during the bad times and celebrate the good times together.
 It's been

 anyone who wants to help their CKD cat — we don't care about your race,